sunduchkov/aloop/README.md

 >aplay -l <br>
 >aplay -L

+It is recommended to add user to audio group otherwise root privileges (or sudo command) will be required.
 To check ALSA audio system you can use the following command line tools from alsa-utils package.

 >aplay <br>
 >arecord <br>